 Montenegro.
 Boat trips.
 St. Mark's Island

-St. Mark's Island is the largest and most beautiful island located in the Bay of Kotor of the Adriatic Sea.
+St. Mark's Island is the largest and most beautiful island located in the Boko Kotor Bay of the Adriatic Sea.

-Initially, the island of St. Mark was called the island of St. Gabriel (Sveti Gavrilo) because of the church of the same name built on it.
-The first mention of the island of St. Gabriel, as well as the legends associated with it, are found in the chronicles of the VII century.
-They say that there were about ten temples and chapels on the island, the most majestic of which, the church of the Holy Archangel Gabriel, towered on the hill of the same name.
+Initially, St. Mark's Island was called St. Gabriel's Island (Sveti Gavrilo) because of the church of the same name built on it.
+The first mentions of the island of St. Gabriel, as well as the legends associated with it, are found in the chronicles of the 7th century.
+They say that there were about ten temples and chapels on the island, the most magnificent of which, the Church of St. Gabriel the Archangel, towered on the hill of the same name.

 After the collapse of Yugoslavia and due to further military operations in the country, the resort was abandoned, and the sandy beach, stretching along the entire coast of the island for almost five kilometers, was overgrown with lush vegetation.